 7. Help them regulate.

 Model calm breathing.
-Get them doing some star jumps to expel excess energy.
+Get them to do some star jumps to expel excess energy.
 Get some bubbles out and blow them.
 Your child will start to co-regulate with you and will slowly calm down.
 And they will connect with your soothing energy and activities aimed at self-regulating.

 8. Walk the walk.